Sendible insights Social Media Proposal: How to Win Clients in 2025

 For instance, they might be a brand new company with no previous history or experience.
 In which case, they'll most likely need a package that's inexpensive while focusing on all key aspects of audience building on one or two platforms.

-On the other side of the spectrum, the brand might be well-established and be needing to switch up its strategy on several social networks and introduce more video content.
+On the other hand, a well-established brand might need to change its strategy on several social networks and introduce more video content.

 That’s why hosting a discovery session is vital before you create your social media proposal.
 Especially, if you want the highest chance of winning new business!